 - Seek medical treatment as soon as possible.

 - Consult an attorney.

 The law enforcement officer at the scene will probably investigate, listen to the accounts of both drivers and any witnesses, fill out an accident report, and possibly issue a ticket to the driver deemed to be at fault.
 The officer’s report and conclusions, however, are not admissible in court and cannot be used as evidence of negligence on the part of either driver.
-To prove negligence and seek compensation for your damages, you will need the services of a car accident attorney.
+To prove negligence and seek compensation for your damages, you will need the services of a South Carolina car accident lawyer.